18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 Documentation is also key to securing adequate data rights in the code that the team intends to retain, thereby helping to avoid vendor lock-in.
 While the contracting team will add the appropriate clauses to the contract, the responsibility falls to the product team to assign, or map, each deliverable or piece of code to the correct clause.
 This should be done on an ongoing basis as each piece of code or deliverable is submitted for acceptance.

-For example, if the code is completely new–i.e., what the FAR calls "first produced in the performance of the contract"–its acceptance paperwork should state that it is delivered with "unlimited rights in accordance with the FAR clause at 52.227-14(c)(1)" (if that clause is in the contract).
-If the code or deliverable is derived from pre-existing software that has license terms attached–*including open-source software that comes with an open-source license*– the acceptance paperwork should state that the code is "delivered with the rights specified in the [associated license agreement], which constitutes a "collateral agreement" for purposes of the FAR clause at 52.227-14(c)(2)."
+For example, if the code is completely new — i.e., what the FAR calls "first produced in the performance of the contract" — its acceptance paperwork should state that it is delivered with "unlimited rights in accordance with the FAR clause at 52.227-14(c)(1)" (if that clause is in the contract).
+If the code or deliverable is derived from pre-existing software that has license terms attached — *including open-source software that comes with an open-source license* —  the acceptance paperwork should state that the code is "delivered with the rights specified in the [associated license agreement], which constitutes a "collateral agreement" for purposes of the FAR clause at 52.227-14(c)(2)."
 Engage the contracting folks early and often to determine which data rights clause is in the contract and which part of it your code falls under.

 ###### Throwing in the towel